einride/protoc-gen-go-aip-test/README.md

 ### Step 4: Run tests

-The generated test suites must be provided with some input data.
+There are two alternative ways of bootstrapping the tests.

+#### Alternative 1:

+Instantiate the generated test suites and call the methods you want to test.

 ```go
 package example